oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 }
 ```

-`traverse` acts here as a filter, hence `preorder` could be changed to `postorder` without changing the result. `descendants` is the parameter $S$ of `traverse` and operates on the product category hierarchy being traversed.
+`traverse` acts here as a filter, hence `preorder` could be changed to `postorder` without changing the result. `filter` is the parameter $S$ of `traverse` and operates on the product category hierarchy being traversed.

-If `traverse` was omitted, the transformation
+Replacing the `traverse` transformation with a `descendants` transformation, as in
 ```
 ancestors(
   $root/SalesOrganizations,SalesOrgHierarchy,